CoDiNG -- Naming Game with Continuous Latent Opinions of Individual Agents: Preliminaries

 \subsubsection{Model overview}

-The model introduces two key variables, $t_{ij}$ - time of most recent event and $c_{ij}$ - count of events, for each pair of nodes $(v_i, v_j)$.
-CogSNet incorporates a forgetting function, denoted as $f$, to address the diminishing likelihood of retaining aging memory traces over time.
-The forgetting function is characterized as a monotonically non-increasing function of time, with $f(0)$ equal to 1 and $f(t) \geq 0$ for all $t > 0$.
-This function is defined by two parameters: a reinforcement peak denoted as $0 < \mu \leq 1$, and a forgetting threshold represented by $0 < \theta < \mu$. \\
+The CogSNet model introduces a time variable, $t_{ij}$---time of the most recent event for each pair of nodes $(v_i, v_j)$.
+CogSNet also incorporates a forgetting function, denoted as $f$, to address the diminishing likelihood of retaining aging memory traces over time.
+The forgetting function is a monotonically non-increasing function of time, with $f(0)$ equal to 1 and $f(t) \geq 0$ for all $t > 0$.
+This function has two parameters: a reinforcement peak denoted as $0 < \mu \leq 1$ and a forgetting threshold represented by $0 < \theta < \mu$.

-Initially, both $t_{ij}$ and $c_{ij}$ are set to 0, along with the weights of all edges $(w_{ij}(0) = 0)$ for every pair of nodes.
-As the model evolves, these variables are updated based on the occurrence of events in the social network.
+Initially $t_{ij}$ is set to 0, along with the weights of all edges $(w_{ij}(0) = 0)$ for every pair of nodes.
+As the model evolves, these variables are updated based on relational events among pairs of actors $(v_i, v_j)$ in the social network.
 At the event time $t$ weight $w_{ij}$ is updated according to the following equation:

-where $\mu_{ijk}$ is the value of reinforcement peak that results from the $k^{th}$ event that impacts the edge $(v_i, v_j)$.
-The processing of the current event updates both variables associated with the updated edge $(v_i, v_j)$ as follows: $t_{ij} = t$, $c_{ij} = c_{ij} + 1$.
-After event time value of the weight for corresponding edge can be obtained by computing the following equation:
+where $\mu_{ij}$ is the value of reinforcement peak that results from the occurred event that impacts the edge $(v_i, v_j)$.
+The processing of the current event updates the variable $t_{ij} = t$ associated with the updated edge $(v_i, v_j)$.
+After the event, the time value of the weight for the corresponding edge can be obtained by computing the following equation:

 In conclusion, the weight $w_{ij}(t)$ of an edge $e_{ij}$ between two nodes at any user-selected time $t$ is computed as follows.
 Once all the relevant events up to time $t$ are processed, we simply set $w_{ij}(t) = w_{ij}(t_{ij}) \cdot f(t - t_{ij})$.
-If the result is less than the forgetting threshold $\theta$, $w_{ij}(t)$ is reduced to zero, and the edge is no longer considered (see Figure~\ref{fig:f13}).
-A threshold is needed with forgetting functions, such as power and exponential forgetting, that are positive for non-negative arguments.
-Otherwise, an edge would get the positive weight at creation and would always stay positive, i.e., all created memory traces would never cease to exist.
+If the result is less than the forgetting threshold $\theta$, $w_{ij}(t)$ reduces to zero, and the edge is no longer considered (see Figure~\ref{fig:f13}).
+All forgetting functions are positive for non-negative arguments, so without a threshold, an edge would keep the positive weight and stay positive forever.
 The reinforcement peak $\mu$ defines the impact of an event on the weight of the edge relevant to this event.
-This peak is a global model parameter here.
-In principle, the peak can be adjusted according to the event or node type to allow for individualized event perception.
+The model can adjust the peak according to the event or node type for individualized event perception.